How Many Calories Break a Fast? - An In-Depth Guide

 How many calories break a fast?
 An in-depth guide.
 A plate of lean protein (chicken, hard boiled eggs) and green vegetables (broccoli florets, sliced cucumber, lettuce) next to a plate with a clock on it.

-As a general rule of thumb, most experts recommend staying under 50 calories to remain fasted, but no studies are confirming the amount.
+As a general rule of thumb, most experts recommend staying under 50 calories to remain fasted when intermittent fasting, but no studies are confirming the amount.
 It does, however, depend on what you eat, as certain foods are quicker to kick you out of a fasted state.

 Fasting in any form has been something that’s gained significant interest over the past few years.